Frequently Asked Questions

 What is a living wall?

 A living wall is a vertical garden for interior and exterior spaces.
-Components vary by system, but typically include an irrigation and lighting system, and a variety of plants that are compatible with the site specific environmental conditions and meet the design preferences of the client.
+Components vary by system but typically include an irrigation and lighting system.
+As well as a variety of plants that are compatible with the site-specific environmental conditions and meet the design preferences of the client.
 Living walls have noted benefits including improved health, wellness and productivity for building occupants through exposure to biophilic elements.
-They also contribute to better indoor air quality by actively reducing indoor air contaminants like particulate matter (PM) and volatile organic compounds (VOCs).
+They also contribute to better indoor air quality by actively reducing indoor air contaminants.
+Air contaminants like particulate matter (PM) and volatile organic compounds (VOCs).

 How much does a living wall cost?